 Added a return value of 3 for warnings 'PDF information not added' or 'PDF form not filled.'

 Improved the error message for

 Fixed the error report when an input page number is out of range.

 burstbug where document metadata wasn't being copied properly to the output PDFs.

 Updated the Bouncy Castle library to 1.48.

-The changes to dump_data output (described above) are also now required for the input to update_info.
+dump_dataoutput (described above) are also now required for the input to

 You can now use multi-character input handles.
 Prior versions were limited to a single character, imposing an arbitrary limitation on the number of input PDFs when using handles.
 Handles still must be all upper-case ASCII.

 Added means of referring to PDF pages in reverse order.
 By prefixing a page number with an